JaVale McGee: Washington Wizards (2008–2012)

 McGee was selected 18th overall by the Wizards in the 2008 NBA draft.
 On July 9, 2008, he signed a two-year, $2.4 million deal with the Wizards.

-On January 9, 2010, McGee was fined $10,000 by the Wizards for participating in Gilbert Arenas' antics before a game on January 5, 2010, against the Philadelphia 76ers.
+On January 9, 2010, the Wizards fined McGee $10,000 for participating in Gilbert Arenas' antics before a game against the Philadelphia 76ers four days prior.
 Arenas was being investigated for a prior incident involving guns in the Wizards' locker room, but made light of the accusations by pointing his finger at his teammates, as if he were shooting them.
 His teammates were photographed smiling and laughing with him.

 On January 6, 2011, McGee was chosen to participate in the 2011 NBA Slam Dunk Contest.
-McGee was the first Wizard to ever participate in the contest.
-He finished in second place, losing to Blake Griffin.
+He was the first Wizard to ever participate in the contest.
+McGee finished in second place, losing to Blake Griffin.
 McGee was the first player to use three balls at one time in a dunk contest, which was later cited by the Guinness World Records as the most basketballs dunked in a single jump.
 The third ball was passed to him from teammate John Wall.

 On March 15, 2011, in a 98–79 loss against the Chicago Bulls, McGee notched his first career triple-double, recording 11 points, 12 rebounds, and 12 blocks.
-His career-high 12 blocks was the most since Keon Clark had 12 on March 23, 2001.
-However, he received some criticism for taking ill-advised shots in the fourth quarter to ensure he reached 10 points while his team was being blown out, and even received a technical foul for excessive celebration by pulling himself on the rim after a dunk for his final points.
+McGee's career-high 12 blocks was the most since Keon Clark had 12 on March 23, 2001.
+However, McGee received some criticism for taking ill-advised shots in the fourth quarter to ensure he reached 10 points while his team was being blown out, and even received a technical foul for excessive celebration by pulling himself on the rim after a dunk for his final points.
 Television commentator Kevin McHale called it a "bad triple-double".
 In response to the criticism, McGee said, "I got a triple-double.
 Who can say they got a triple-double?
 I'm not really worried about it."

 During the 2011 NBA lockout, NBPA leaders met with around 30 players on October 14 and stressed unity.
 McGee left the meeting early and told reporters there were some players "saying that they're ready to fold", but the majority was united.
 McGee later denied mentioning that players were ready to fold, but his comment was recorded by reporters.
-Derek Fisher said McGee had "no ability to make that statement" based on the limited time he spent at the meeting.
+Derek Fisher said that McGee had "no ability to make that statement" based on the limited time he spent at the meeting.

 McGee averaged over 10 points and eight rebounds in 2010–11 and 2011–12 with the Wizards.